 We often help our clients build, manage, and maintain their social media accounts.
-Of course, Facebook is still a leader in engagement opportunities and traffic.
+Facebook is still a leader in engagement opportunities and traffic, especially if your target audience is women over 28.
 So, we often get asked if it is worth it to pay for more exposure.

 On Facebook, there are a variety of ways that a business can pay to increase their visibility.
 In fact, Facebook has made it increasingly difficult to reach your audience organically because they want you to pay for it.

 - Promoting a Post

 Obviously, we cannot speak for everyone when it comes to advertising or promoting on Facebook; however, we can offer a couple of case studies based on first hand experiences that we have witnessed and assisted with.